robtweed/mg-showcase/README.md

 ## Version

-This is version 2.4 of the *mg-showcase* repository and Containers, released on 28 March 2024.
+This is version 2.5 of the *mg-showcase* repository and Containers, released on 4 April 2024.

 ## Background